 “In both cases, the criminal really doesn’t want to be detected or to confront anyone,” Natalie says.
 “Juveniles tell us they generally spend under five minutes in a house, adults less than 10.
 They want to get in and out as quickly as possible, so anything you do to slow things down is likely to put them off.”

 As Head of General Insurance at Australian Unity, Steve Hollow is familiar with the financial cost of a burglary.
-He also knows what it’s like to be the victim.

 Tips for creating a safer and more secure home.

 Natalie and Steve share their best strategies and tips for deterring burglars from breaking into your home.